 After unpacking your next course of action to ensure a smooth transition in your new apartment is taking a trip to the grocery store.
-If this is your first time living alone or moving into an apartment, buying groceries can be overwhelming!
+If this is your first time living alone or moving into a Lubbock apartment, buying groceries can be overwhelming!
 You may not know how to pay for your bill within a budget and must figure out the right balance to not get too much or too little food.

 Here are a few tips for creating your shopping list:

 - Choose meal options that suit your lifestyle!
 As a college student, you should aim to have quick lunch options and grand-and-go snacks that will make your life easier.

 - Only go to the grocery store with a full stomach otherwise your hunger will make some bad decisions and break the bank.

 - Pick dinner options that will allow for leftovers!
 That way if your crammed with schoolwork, last night’s lasagna will save the day.

 Below are grocery essentials that should guide you on your first grocery shopping trip!
 Try not to go overboard.
 It’s a good idea to buy less things initially to get a good feel of how much you eat and what food options are the best for you.
 Your Texas Tech apartment may be tight on storage space, so be cautious overbuying if you have roommates.

 - Peanut butter and jelly